3nnigma/Sneakers/Readme.md

-My first full project in React with TS, Django with DRF, PostgreSQL as db and docker, project is not very optimal, but I don't want to continue it.
+My first full project, which I make 1 year ago.
+Frontend in React with TS, Backend in Django with DRF, PostgreSQL as db and docker, project is not very optimal, but I don't want to continue it.